Exchange and exclusion in the non-abelian anyon gas: Introduction

 \subsection{Some mathematically rigorous results for abelian anyons}

-Apart from a few special systems such as for $2 \le N \le 4$ \cite{LeiMyr-77,Wilczek-82b,AroSchWilZee-85,Sen-91,MurLawBraBha-91,SpoVerZah-91,SpoVerZah-92,Minor-93}, strong external field \cite{Ouvry-07}, as well as a subspace of states in harmonic oscillator confinement for general $N$ \cite{Wu-84b,Chou-91a,Chou-91b}, the spectrum of the many-anyon Hamiltonian $\hT_\alpha$ remains unknown for $\alpha \notin \Z$.
-It has been noted however that in a rotationally symmetric situation such as the harmonic oscillator potential the ground state (g.s.)\ in the bosonic representation must have a very specific total angular momentum \cite{ChiSen-92}
+Apart from a few special systems such as for $2 \le N \le 4$ \cite{LeiMyr-77,Wilczek-82b,AroSchWilZee-85,Sen-91,MurLawBraBha-91,SpoVerZah-91,SpoVerZah-92,Minor-93}, strong external field \cite{Ouvry-07}, as well as for a subspace of states in harmonic oscillator confinement for general $N$ \cite{Wu-84b,Chou-91a,Chou-91b}, the spectrum of the many-anyon Hamiltonian $\hT_\alpha$ remains unknown for $\alpha \notin \Z$ (even with a one-body potential added).
+It has been noted however that in a rotationally symmetric situation such as the harmonic oscillator potential the ground state (g.s.)\ in the bosonic representation must have a very specific total angular momentum \cite{ChiSen-92}:

 corresponding to a relative angular momentum $-\alpha$ for each pair of particles.
-This implies that the g.s.\ energy $E_N$ as a function of $\alpha$ will have to have level crossings between different suitable $L$ and is only likely to be smooth on intervals of lengths tending to zero as $N \to \infty$.
+This implies that the g.s.\ energy $E_N$ as a function of $\alpha$ will have to have level crossings between different suitable $L \in 2\Z$ and is therefore only likely to be smooth on intervals of short lengths, tending to zero as $N \to \infty$.

-\keyword{Statistical repulsion}, generalizing the Pauli principle \eqref{eq:Pauli} for fermions, manifests concretely in three ways: \emph{primarily} as an effective scalar repulsion between pairs of particles, making $|\Psi|^2$ smaller along the diagonals of the configuration space, \emph{secondarily} as a non-trivial growth of the local Neumann energy with the number of particles, and \emph{tertiarily} as a degeneracy pressure in the density (e.g.\ a Thomas--Fermi profile compared to a condensed one-body profile).
+\keyword{Statistical repulsion}, generalizing the Pauli principle \eqref{eq:Pauli} for fermions, manifests concretely in three ways: \underline{\emph{primarily}} as an effective scalar repulsion between pairs of particles, making $|\Psi|^2$ smaller along the diagonals of the configuration space; \underline{\emph{secondarily}} as a non-trivial growth of the local Neumann energy with the number of particles; and \underline{\emph{tertiarily}} as a degeneracy pressure in the density (such as a Thomas--Fermi profile compared to a condensed one-body profile \eqref{eq:product-state}).
 The first effect has been observed already for $N=2$ anyons in early works, manifested as a centrifugal-barrier repulsion due to the fractional relative angular momentum.
-In the abelian many-anyon gas it was brought forward by D.\,L.\ and Solovej in \cite{LunSol-13a,LunSol-13b} and quantified by the \keyword{`fractionality'} of $\alpha$
+In the context of the abelian many-anyon gas it was noted by D.\,L.\ and Solovej in \cite{LunSol-13a,LunSol-13b} and quantified by the \keyword{`fractionality'} of $\alpha$